 Checking the online encyclopedia Wikipedia does not give an answer (the page does not exist!).
-Still in Cultural Awareness Training, it is a real important issue.
-How do you manage internationally and/or how do you manage expectations of other people when working Internationally?
+Still, in Cultural Awareness Training, it is a real important issue.
+How do you manage internationally and/or how do you manage the expectations of other people when working Internationally?

-From an Organizational Psychological standpoint one could argue that to get the most out of people you manage, you manage them according to the way they want to be managed.
-This may sound as common sense, but is certainly not common practice.
+From an Organizational Psychological standpoint, one could argue that to get the most out of the people you manage, you manage them according to the way they want to be managed.
+This may sound like common sense but is certainly not common practice.
 Typically not when working with different cultures.

-Most managers manage “using” their personal style, personality and not to forget, own culture.
+Most managers manage “using” their personal style, personality and not to forget their own culture.
 In a mono-cultural setting, culture does not play a role, since all people (including management) belong to the same culture.
-However, in an multi-cultural setting culture plays a crucial role.
+However, in a multi-cultural setting culture plays a crucial role.
 The way people are managed influences several aspects:

-- Overall outcome of work performed by individuals & teams
+- The overall outcome of work performed by individuals & teams

 - Perception of credibility of the Manager